-Gray, a Democrat, was the representative for Illinois's 22nd congressional district from 1985 to 1988.
+Gray was the representative for Illinois’s 22nd congressional district and was a Democrat.
+He served from 1985 to 1988.

 Gray is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1988 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).